humm-devadmin/hummdocs/docs/platforms/woocommerce.md

 **API Key**: Provided to you by Platform Integration Team; used to verify orders from your store.

-**Minimum Order Total**: Orders below that will not have Oxipay as a payment option. leave as 0 for no limit.
+**Minimum Order Total**: Orders below that will not have Humm as a payment option. leave as 0 for no limit.

-**Maximum Order Total**: Orders above that will not have Oxipay as a payment option. leave as 0 for no limit.
+**Maximum Order Total**: Orders above that will not have Humm as a payment option. leave as 0 for no limit.

 <div class="panel">
-  Leaving both - Minimum and Maximum Order Totals - blank will enable Oxipay on all products.
+  Leaving both - Minimum and Maximum Order Totals - blank will enable Humm on all products.
 </div>